haroldmud/KK/README.md

-Kotkin Coding challenges for practice and learning purposes
+bunch Kotkin Coding challenges for practice and learning purposes